-A flexible framework for children with complex needs
+A flexible framework for children with learning differences

-The team at Tapestry have worked with Cherry Garden School, an outstanding special school for pupils from 2-11 years old in the London Borough of Southwark to bring their assessment framework to life on Tapestry.
-Using their years of special education needs teaching experience and by building on parts of the popular Routes for Learning framework, Cherry Garden have created a unique, child centred framework for students with SLD/PMLD working at a level expected for typically developing children aged 0-5, with additional bridging branch maps 11 and 12 in key areas at a level expected in Year 1.
+The team at Tapestry worked with Cherry Garden School, an outstanding special school for pupils from 2-11 years old in the London Borough of Southwark to bring their assessment framework to life on Tapestry.
+Using their years of special education needs teaching experience and by building on parts of the popular Routes for Learning framework, Cherry Garden have created a unique, child centred framework for students working at a level expected for typically developing children aged 0-5, with additional bridging branch maps 11 and 12 in key areas at a level expected in Year 1.

 You can use this framework, alongside recording videos, taking pictures, writing notes, and using hashtags, to assess children on Tapestry.
 It will allow you to document their learning and share it with parents in a quick, easy, and engaging way.

 One screen that we’re particularly excited about is the Orchard graphic.
 This was created to fulfil a key element of what Cherry Garden wanted to achieve with this framework – demonstrating lateral progress.
 Many alternative assessment tools have an expectation that progress is always linear.
-We know that is often not the case though, especially with children with complex needs, and Cherry Garden allows them to follow their own path.
+We know that is often not the case though, especially with children with learning differences, and Cherry Garden allows them to follow their own path.

 The tree is for those working in the higher branches and whose needs are less complex.
-Leaves will grow on the tree as the child is observed as having a secured their learning in each statement.
+Leaves will grow on the tree as the child is observed as having secured their learning in each statement.
 By clicking on the leaves, you can see the corresponding observations or a note if the assessment was made as part of the Baseline.